List of people who have run across Australia

 People who choose to run across Australia can choose to run from either of the geographical extremes of the continent, or from directly opposed cities on opposite shores.
 The westernmost geographical extreme of Australia is Steep Point, whereas the easternmost extreme is Cape Byron.
 Similarly, the northernmost geographical extreme is Cape York Peninsula, and the southernmost is the South East Cape.
 The distance between the east and west as the crow flies is 4000 km, or 3860 km from north to south†.
 The westernmost capital city in Australia is Perth, and the easternmost capital city is Brisbane.
 The northernmost city is Darwin, and the southern to the southernmost city is Hobart.

 Runners who choose to circumambulate Australia can follow the National Highway for large sections of their journey.
 Distances involved are in the vicinity of 14300 km depending on the route taken.

 †Distance calculated utilising the resources of Geoscience Australia.

 Completed journeys

 The names of the individuals who have run across Australia have been listed below in chronological order.
-Sources for data contained within this table have been listed within the body of the article, or where not readily available, directly from the individual concerned.
+Sources for data contained within this table have been listed within the body of the article.